02 Oct Best Lat Stretches For Overhead Mobility

 - Iliac Crest

-- Inferior portion of the 3rd or 4th rib
+- The inferior portion of the 3rd or 4th rib

 When muscles contract, they typically will move the insertion closer to the origin.
-Thus, to stretch the lats, we would want to move the lat’s origins as far away from the insertion as possible!
-So to optimally stretch the lats, we need to:
+Thus, to stretch the lats, you want to move the lat’s origins as far away from the insertion as possible!
+So to optimally stretch the lats, you need to: